 International sales represent a significant portion of our total product sales.
-For example, international sales represented 23.0 percent of our total product sales for the three months ended September 30, 2005 and 26.7 percent for the three months ended September 30, 2004.
+For example, international sales represented 24.4 percent of our total product sales for the three months ended December 31, 2005 and 27.5 percent for the three months ended December 31, 2004.
+International sales represented 23.7 percent of our total product sales for the six months ended December 31, 2005 and 27.2 percent for the six months ended December 31, 2004.
 We anticipate that the portion of our total product revenue from international sales will continue to increase as we further enhance our focus on developing new products, establishing new distribution partners, strengthening our presence in key growth areas, and improving product localization with country-specific product documentation and marketing materials.
 Our international business is subject to the financial and operating risks of conducting business internationally, including:

-- · unexpected changes in, or the imposition of, additional legislative or regulatory requirements; - · fluctuating exchange rates; - · tariffs and other barriers; - · difficulties in staffing and managing foreign sales operations; - · import and export restrictions; - · greater difficulties in accounts receivable collection and longer payment cycles; - · potentially adverse tax consequences; - · potential hostilities and changes in diplomatic and trade relationships; - · disruption in services due to natural disaster, economic or political difficulties, quarantines, or other restrictions associated with infectious diseases.
+- · unexpected changes in, or the imposition of, additional legislative or regulatory requirements; - fluctuating exchange rates; - tariffs and other barriers; - · difficulties in staffing and managing foreign sales operations; - · import and export restrictions; - · greater difficulties in accounts receivable collection and longer payment cycles; - · potentially adverse tax consequences; - · potential hostilities and changes in diplomatic and trade relationships; - · disruption in services due to natural disaster, economic or political difficulties, quarantines, or other restrictions associated with infectious diseases.